g-pechorin/jimpifier/readme.md

 1. You're done it - the project is ready to play
 	* Watch those syntax errors trickle out of the .scala files!

-# Structure

-This "thing" is done in 2/3 steps

-1. lexing and parsing - read the text file and construct a sort of Concrete Syntax Tree
-	* this is handled by Antlr
-1. syntax analysis - read the CST and construct a sort of AST as an IR
-	* this is handled by a `.scala` `object` named `nottingham/ibit/jimp/Syntax.scala` that consumes the Antlr constructs

-# Validation

-There were some old unit tests that relied on a mountain of `.jimp` text files.
-Now - only a few of those remain; what's left is an auto-generated set of tests from a dumped `.zip` file.
-(The `.zip` holds the original mountain of text - only a slight improvement)

-## Jimp Tests / GLTron.apk

-These were picked out of a port of GLTron.

-## Soak Tests / Android.jar

-There's an additional set of tests in `soak.zip` that can be added by running the `soak` goal.
-These were generated the `android.jar` in Version 22 of the ADK.
-They seem a bit excessive - but they're their if you want them.
-(If you want to get rid of them - delete your `build/generated/` directory and re-run the `test` goal)